DSM 5 Sociopath Diagnostic Definitions And Symptoms

 - The individual is at least 18 years of age.

 Sociopath DSM 5 Treatment

-Treatments such as medication, therapy, psychotherapy, cognitive therapy, or counseling do not have much of an affect on sociopath behavior.
+Treatments such as medication, psychotherapy, cognitive therapy, or counseling do not have much of an effect on sociopath behavior.
 There is no cure for this mental disorder, and most individuals who suffer from this disorder do not seek help.
 Some research into sociopathic behavior has been done using scientific methods and EEG machines.
-These EEG machines show the electrical impulses in the brain and when sociopaths are shown emotional images, they do not have the same electrical impulse normal brains show.
-This information may one day lead to treatments for the sociopath, but right now there is not much that can be offered.
+These EEG machines show the electrical impulses in the brain and when sociopaths are shown emotional images, they do not have the same electrical impulse as normal brains.

-One of the only treatments noted to have at least minimal affect on the behavior of the sociopath is reward therapy.
+One of the only treatments noted to have some impact on the behavior of the sociopath is reward therapy.
 Reward therapy rewards the individual when they engage in behaviors that in line with social norms.
-This reward therapy has had limited success with those who are incarcerated, and many correctional facilities are trying this out.
+This reward therapy has had some success with those who are incarcerated, and many correctional facilities are trying this out.
 Reward therapy works on the basis that sociopaths respond to instant gratification of their wants, and this instant gratification makes certain behaviors beneficial to them.
-This system only works if the individual believes that the behavior and reward are something worth engaging in.
+This system only works if the individual believes that the behavior and reward are worthy of attention.

-This reward system is like behavior modification therapy, but there is a major difference.
+This reward system is similar to behavior modification therapy with one major difference.
 Behavior modification works on the idea that eventually, through the modification of behaviors, the individual will no longer engage in the unwanted behavior.
 However, the reward system does not claim to modify behavior, only control it for the moment, not the long haul.